badfun/custom-post-type-auto-menu/README.md

 ## Known Issues

-* After a custom post type post has been published, if it is downgraded to 'draft' the item stays in the menu
+* After a custom post type post has been published, if it is downgraded to 'draft' the item stays in the menu.
 * Bulk trashing custom post types will leave the menu items behind.
+* Menu items can not have the same name, even if attached to different menus.

 ## Changelog